 Credit risk represents the financial loss that the Foundation would suffer if the Foundation's counterparties to a financial instrument, in owing an amount to the Foundation, fail to meet or discharge their obligation to the Foundation.
-As at March 31, 2020, the Foundation is exposed to credit risk in connection with its cash, accounts receivable, investments and deposits.
+As at March 31, 2022, the Foundation is exposed to credit risk in connection with its cash, accounts receivable, investments and deposits.

 The Foundation manages its credit risk by investing in instruments with reputable banks and investment managers in accordance with its Investment Policy.
-Exposure to credit risk in accounts receivable is reduced as the monies outstanding are due from multiple reputable debtors.
-There has been no significant change to this risk exposure from 2019.
+Exposure to credit risk in accounts receivable is reduced as the monies outstanding are due from multiple credit-worthy debtors.